 Clinical Signs of Polyneuropathy

 Case study: A 60-year-old patient has known for several years that his blood glucose levels have been in the pathological range time and again.
 For the past year, he has been experiencing slight sensory disturbances in his toes and the foot soles.
 The skin is becoming dry.
-After a longer walk, he notices pain-free changes in his left foot resulting in pressure points in his shoe.
+After a long walk, he notices pain-free changes in his left foot resulting in pressure points in his shoe.

 The orthopedic examination, which includes X-rays of the foot, shows a fracture of the arch, the so-called Charcot foot.
 He receives orthopedic and podiatric treatment.
-With appropriate footwear and skin care, the patient will be able to walk normally again.
+With appropriate footwear and skincare, the patient will be able to walk normally again.